captn3m0/hello-cloudflare/README.md

 1. Get Airtel to fix the issue at their end.
 2. Switch to a different upstream (peer) if that doesn't happen.
 3. Publish a transparency report acknowledging the issue and confirming how many websites were incorrectly blocked without a court-order.
-4. Notify Flexible SSL users that use GitHub Pages that their websites are getting blocked in India.
+4. Notify Flexible SSL users that their websites are getting blocked in India.

 Flexible SSL is a decade-old product that has no place in the modern web.
 Users should get a big red warning when enabling such a product in today's times with free SSL certificates.